-- 36. Personnel Sections should bring this Circular to the notice of all eligible officers serving in their departments and associated offices without delay, including officers on maternity leave, career break and any other relevant forms of leave.
+- 45. Having assessed and identified the need for policy analyst/evaluation capacity within their organisation, Personnel Sections should bring this Circular to the notice of all eligible officers serving in their departments and associated offices without delay, including officers on maternity leave, career break and any other relevant forms of leave.
 If candidates have any queries about this circular they should contact their Personnel Section.
-After the nomination process has been completed and nominations submitted by Departments any subsequent enquiries about this confined competition should be addressed to Ms. Ailish O'Connell, Civil Service Training & Development Service, CMOD, Department of Finance, Floor 3, Lansdowne House, Lansdowne Road, Dublin 4 (Phone 01 6045024 or e-mail at ailish.o'connell@finance.gov.ie). - 37.
+After the nomination process has been completed and nominations submitted by Departments to the Public Appointments Service, any subsequent enquiries about this confined competition should be addressed to Ms. Ailish O'Connell, Civil Service Training & Development Centre, CMOD, Department of Finance, Floor 3, Lansdowne House, Lansdowne Road, Dublin 4 (Phone 01 6045024 or e-mail at ailish.o'connell@finance.gov.ie). - 46.
 The Civil Service is an equal opportunity employer.
-Promotion within the service is made on the basis of qualifications and the ability to carry out the responsibilities of the grade or post.
+Placement on this programme is made on the basis of qualifications and the ability to carry out the responsibilities of the grade or post.